iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.va.mobilehealth.ncptsd.covid___1.6/report.md

 > This app not only helped during Covid, but it also helps my every day anxiety and depression!!<br> :date: __2021-02-24 20:58:21__

 > Very, very good, for self and family💘<br> :date: __2021-02-10 20:25:53__

-> Very helpful.
-Easy to explore and use.
-A lot available to spend time on.<br> :date: __2021-02-09 19:37:19__

-> A great app with a wide range of useful tools for coping with stress, Covid Coach offers practices, learning, resources and assessments based on sound psychological science.
-There is an ability to favorite your favorite practices for quick use and the interface is simple and easy to use.
-Functions well and haven't had any glitches.
-I have only been using a short time, but the notifications and engagement have been useful.<br> :date: __2021-02-09 16:21:44__

-> Nice app.
-Helps me to manage my stress and anxiety.<br> :date: __2021-02-07 23:53:50__